MakeSchool-Tutorials/Makestagram-Swift-Part2/P20-Friend-Search/content.md

 > <video width="100%" height="400pt" controls>
   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/FollowNewUser_small.mov" type="video/mp4">

 You should see our posts show up on the timeline!
 This is very exciting.
-Now you can use the app with multiple user!
+Now you can use the app with multiple users!

 #Conclusion